K-Sato1995/gatsbyBlog/content/posts/ES6-Basics/index.md

   - ES6
   - Javascript
 published: true
 description: 'Some new features were introduced in ES6.
-I will cover some of the basic features of them in this post.
-If you are new to ES6 syntax or new to javascript language, this post might be useful to understand the basic syntax of the language.'
+I will cover some of the most fundemental ones in this post.'
 ---

-# Introduction

-Some new features were introduced in ES6.
-I will cover some of the basic features of them in this post.

 # Variable declaration with const and let